ttscoff/mdtosendy/README.md

 ### Markdown File Format

-Your Markdown file can include YAML frontmatter for Sendy campaign creation:
+Your Markdown file can include YAML frontmatter for Sendy campaign creation and to override configuration settings:

 ```markdown
 ---